 Creating a movement through Facebook profile pictures

-The first thing people notice is your Facebook profile picture.
-It tells the viewer whether you’re boring, interesting, fun, artistic or smart.
-It stands as a statement.
+Your nonprofits Facebook profile picture tells viewers whether you’re boring, interesting, fun, artistic or smart.
+It stands as a statement in itself.

 Over the years, people have changed their profile pictures to support several movements.
 Nonprofits can use this strategy to spread their influence and cause.